benkeser/natmed2_sims/README.md

 ## Description

-The `natmed2_sims` repository contains the code needed to reproduce the simulation results of the manuscript, ``Inference for natural mediation effects under case-cohort sampling with applications in identifying COVID-19 vaccine correlates of protection.''
+The `natmed2_sims` repository contains the code needed to reproduce the simulation results of the manuscript, "Inference for natural mediation effects under case-cohort sampling with applications in identifying COVID-19 vaccine correlates of protection."

 -----